How to manually optimize your 3D models¶

 Check your models are UV-Unwrapped¶

-In order for a texture (Color, Normal etc...) to be set on a model, the software rendering that model litterally needs a map.
-That red part has to be there, whereas these small orange dots have to be over there.
+In order for a texture (Color, Normal etc...) to be set on a model, the software rendering that model litterally needs a map, saying "that red part has to be there, whereas these small orange dots have to be over there."

 Thus, in order to bake a high-poly relief onto a low-poly one, the software will need the two models to be UV-mapped (or UV-unwrapped), that is to say to have a precise map of where to put the reliefs and colors.
 So let's get back to our dress.